Learn the answers to common questions concerning cataract surgery for patients who have macular degeneration.

 Is Cataract Surgery Safe?

 Generally, cataract surgery is one of the safest types of surgery.
 It is performed by an ophthalmologist through a tiny incision in the front of the eye using ultrasound or laser energy.
 A plastic lens is implanted to take the place of the patient’s cloudy lens, which is removed.
-Only a few percent of patients have complications.
+Only a few percent of patients have complications following the lens implant.
 These can be serious, such as infection in the eye (endophthalmitis) or retinal detachment, both of which can be improved by early treatment.

 What if Both Eyes are Involved?

-Sometimes, if patient and ophthalmologist agree to proceed with cataract surgery, it might be performed on the eye with the worse AMD first.
+Sometimes, if a patient and ophthalmologist agree to proceed with cataract surgery, it might be performed on the eye with the more severe progression of AMD first.
 The reasoning is that it initially avoids exposing the better eye to the risks of cataract surgery, however small the risk may be.
 It also allows the patient to experience cataract surgery before it is performed on the more “valuable” eye.

 The cataract surgery decision for the AMD patient is something each patient and ophthalmologist need to work out together.
-While most evidence indicates that cataract surgery does not worsen AMD, the surgery does carry some (low) risk of complications.
+While most evidence indicates that cataract surgery does not make macular degeneration worse, the surgery does carry some (low) risk of complications.
 Therefore, the ophthalmologist will do his or her best to predict for the patient how much the surgery might improve vision, so that the patient can have realistic expectations and decide whether the risk of surgery is acceptable given the potential for improved vision.